android/location-samples/SleepSampleKotlin/README.md

 Users can request activity updates by pressing the "Subscribe to Sleep Data" button, and stop receiving updates using the "Unsubscribe to Sleep Data" button.

-Note: The Sleep APIs work on 29 and above, so this sample targets the minimum API level of 29.
+Note: This sample targets the preferred minimum API level of 29.

 [1]: https://developers.google.com/location-context/sleep